 This is where data orchestration comes in.
 By automating the key steps of data orchestration - data integration, data transformation, data synchronization, data validation, and distribution, businesses can reduce data silos, improve data quality, and reduce the risk of errors and inconsistencies.

-Low code is particularly useful for data orchestration because it enables businesses to easily manage and automate the flow of data between different systems, applications, and databases.
 Let’s go over the key steps and talk a bit more about the role of low code in data orchestration.

 Data integration is the process of bringing together data from various sources, including databases, files, and web services.
 This involves mapping data elements to create a unified schema and resolving any data conflicts or inconsistencies.In addition to databases, files, and web services, data integration may also involve bringing in data from social media platforms, IoT devices, and other sources.
 A common challenge in data integration is dealing with data quality issues, such as missing or incomplete data.
 This can be addressed through data profiling, which involves analyzing data to identify inconsistencies and errors.
 An example of when a business might use data integration is to combine customer information from a CRM system with transaction data from an eCommerce platform, enabling them to gain a better understanding of customer behavior and preferences.